 Fifty-seven live Mojave desert tortoises were encountered during the surveys, 52 of which met the USFWS criteria to be included in a population estimate (adults greater than 180 mm in mean carapace length) (NewFields 2021).
-These observations were distributed relatively uniformly across the Project site (Figure 3-7 in Appendix D).
+These observations were distributed relatively uniformly across the Project site (Figure 3.5-2 in Appendix D).
 The estimated number of adult Mojave desert tortoises within the Project site is 114 (approximately 0.05 adult tortoises per acre).
 Due to low winter precipitation, the estimated number of tortoises was calculated using a lower probability of tortoises being detected above ground than what would be expected during a year with normal precipitation.
 Desert tortoise sign was also recorded, including burrows, pallets (shallow depressions dug for resting), carcasses, and scat, which was also distributed fairly equally throughout the study area.
+The Mojave desert tortoise density estimated from survey results suggests that the population levels in the Project site are higher than would be expected based on the 2011 USFWS findings (UES 2023; USFWS 2011).
 Due to the equal distribution of observations of live Mojave desert tortoise and their sign across the study area, the entire site is assumed to be suitable and occupied habitat.

-Size class Number detected during surveys Estimated total in study area Adult ( $\geq$ 180 mm in mean carapace length) 52 114 Juvenile (< 180 mm in mean carapace length) 5 Juveniles are not included in population estimate equations.
-Source: (NewFields 2021)
+Size class Number detected during surveys Estimated total in study area Adult (\geq 180 mm in mean carapace length) 52 114 Juvenile (< 180 mm in mean carapace length) 5 Juveniles are not included in po opulation estimate equations.